 You may publish a open record but hide the actual data files.
 The open record allows other researchers to find your data, thereby knowing of its existence, and they could contact you to request for the data.

-To hide files from the public view, scroll to the bottom of the page and click on Make file(s) confidential.
+To hide files from the public view, scroll to the bottom of the page and click on Apply Embargo, followed by Select period... and choose Permanent Embargo.
 This option allows you to publish the record but hide the files from public view.
 You can also include a reason or provide information on how to request for access, e.g. contact information of the Principal Investigator.
 Here is an example of a confidential record.

 Apply embargo on a record is useful when you want to control the timing when your data becomes publicly available.